Go back to all articles

 We planned to take the most frequently used reports, measure their execution time on three benches (a copy of the production server and two new solutions), and then compare the results.

-However, database management systems have a rather large cache, and some have a multi-tiered cache.
+However, database management systems have a rather large cache; some have a multi-tiered cache.
 After the first test run, the data is cached in memory.
-Without changing the startup parameters, the second test run would only access the cache.
+The second test run would only access the cache without changing the startup parameters.

 Production systems are constantly under load.
 Performing tasks on an unloaded system or on a system that is not loaded in a consistent way will produce a distorted and obviously better result that cannot be compared with the production system.

 It became clear that the testing must be more reproducible and that we would need to recreate a load identical to the load on the production server.
-As you can understand, there was no way to have the test benches work with real data, so the customer created its own method.
+As you can understand, the test benches could not work with real data, so the customer created its own method.

-The customer’s methodology included a number of requirements for the project.
+The customer’s methodology included several requirements for the project.

 Requirement 1: The frequency of launching reports must be proportional to the frequency in the real system.

 To satisfy this requirement, six months of report generation statistics were analyzed.
 The most time-intensive reports were selected.
-After all, any large organization has not dozens, but hundreds of reports, and their execution time depends on the launch conditions.
+After all, any large organization does not have dozens but hundreds of reports, and their execution time depends on the launch conditions.

 There’s a subtlety here: some reports are rarely launched but take hours to generate.
-Others are generated in a minute but are launched thousands of times a day by different users.
+Others are generated in a minute but launched thousands of times daily by different users.
 Therefore, the indicator of report generation intensity was the total time spent executing a report over six months, regardless of the launch parameters.

 Requirement 2: The model must replicate the business day.

-The customer’s typical business day was divided into two parts: users interacting with the system during the daytime, regular background tasks running at night.
+The customer’s typical business day was divided into two parts: users interacting with the system during the daytime and regular background tasks running at night.
 So, we created two profiles: a day profile and a night profile.

 For clarity, I’ll show a real graph of the CPU load from one of the application servers.
 It shows the behavior during both daytime user activity and nighttime background tasks: